organicpencil/bge-netplay/README.md

 ```
 ./download_deps.sh
 ```
 Navigate to the examples folder and fire away!
-I suggest running the server with the standalone player, as your system may want to hold onto the socket until the process is closed.
-Need to look into that...
+It's recommended to run the server with the standalone player, as your system may hold onto the socket while blender remains open.

 **05_minesweeper is not working**